-Buying a vehicle at auction involves a few more considerations than purchasing a car from a dealer or private seller.
+Buying a car at auction involves a few more considerations than purchasing a car from a dealer or private seller.
 When buying a car the old-fashioned way, you look up a few advertisements, do some research and then go to a car dealer or a private seller and haggle out the price.
 In the end, your efforts (hopefully) result in a good deal.

-When buying a vehicle at auction there are potentially greater benefits when compared to a traditional purchase, given that vehicles can be purchased well below their normal market value.
+When buying a vehicle at auction there are potentially greater benefits when compared to a traditional purchase, given that cars can be purchased well below their normal market value.
 However, this is not something that should not be taken on without preparation.

 Do Your Homework